DFW's most trusted test prep.

 03...and what we don't do

 We care about educating students and getting the largest score increases.
-If we thought doing more prep was effective, we'd offer that.
+If we thought starting early or doing a ton more prep was effective, we'd offer that.
 It doesn't, and so we don't.

 When it comes to standardized testing, quality matters more than quantity, and the research proves it.
 Studies show that test-prep gains plateau after about 45 hours of prep - and that includes classes, homework, and practice tests - and a 2025 analysis reached the same conclusion.
 More is not more when it comes to test prep, and your student could be doing things with that time that actually make a difference in college admissions.

-Unfortunately, there's a ton of misinformation about testing and test prep out there, and some companies take advantage of families just trying to do the best for their student.
-Things to watch out for:
+Unfortunately, there's a ton of misinformation about testing and test prep out there, and some companies take advantage of families trying to navigate the maze of admissions.
+We've got a long guide about test prep red flags, but here's what you'll never see from us:

 Inflated score gains.
 Imagine a track-and-field program that guaranteed your student would be able to run much faster when they graduated high school than when they started it, then didn't provide any training at all.
 Will your student be faster at graduation?
 Probably!
 There's a lot of maturation that goes on during high school, and it's going to happen naturally.
 Some programs sell prep gains the same way: a student who hasn't seen the material is going to perform poorly on a baseline test in 9th grade, and after taking the test their junior year, they'll have shown a huge increase.
 Was it due to prep, or the years of school that were going to happen anyway?